Your Guacamole Will Be Fresher This Weekend Thanks to Food Tech

 Follow KTLA Tech Reporter Rich DeMuro on Instagram, Facebook, Podcast, Newsletter & Twitter

-Now, thanks to some smart chemists, fresh food can last longer than ever!

-Aidan Mouat is CEO of Hazel Technologies and they’re developing ways to keep foods fresher, longer.
+We talked to a company named Hazel Technologies that is developing ways to slow down the aging process of fresh produce.

-"We’re hoping to be able to reduce food waste due to spoilage down to nothing," said Mouat.
+"We’re hoping to be able to reduce food waste due to spoilage down to nothing," explained Aidan Mouat, CEO of Hazel Technologies.

-It’s all thanks to this tiny packet (pictured above), it kind of looks like one of those moisture absorbing packets you might find in a shoe box, but this one has the ability to slow the aging process of fruits and veggies.
+It’s all thanks to a tiny packet (pictured above) that kind of looks like one of those moisture absorbing packets you find in a shoe box.

 "That sachet continuously treats the atmosphere around the produce and actually enables us to control the metabolism of the produce," explained Mouat.

 Already, the world’s biggest avocado company, Mission Produce, is using them.
-The packets emit a chemical that counteracts the ripening gases normally emitted by fruit.
+One packet is placed in a 50 pound box of avocados, it emits a chemical that counteracts the ripening gases normally emitted by fruit.

-"All the things that you want to be eating, there’s more of them in a well preserved piece of produce than there is in a poorly preserved piece of produce," said Mouat.
+"All the things that you want to be eating, there’s more of them in a well preserved piece of produce than there is in a poorly preserved piece of produce," explained Mouat.

-Not to mention less frustration, now you have a longer window to consume fresh fruits and veggies at home which means less items tossed in the trash!

-"Not only are they getting 72 to 96 hours more shelf life out of it, but the eating experience itself is improved," said Mouat.

-So go ahead, make that guacamole and enjoy it while it lasts!

-Already the packets have saved 85 million pounds of fresh produce from the trash and this is just the beginning Hazel hopes to extend its tech to meats and baked goods.
+Already the packets saved 85 million pounds of fresh produce from the trash in 2019.
+Hazel says this is just the beginning - they hope to apply their food tech to things like meats and baked goods.

 Now: Listen to the latest Rich on Tech Podcast, where I talk about the tech stories I think you should know about and answer the questions you send me!